eayin2/bacula_monitor/README.md

 See the requirements above, that have to be installed for bacula_monitor to work.

 mkdir -p /var/log/django/
-# e.g. user wwwrun or maybe http, depending on your distro webserver package/setup.
 chown -R wwwrun /var/log/django/
+(where wwwrun is the user who runs wsgi (depending on your distro webserver package/setup it might be wwwrun, http or another user))

 ## Configuration
 See bm.conf example config file for available settings.